 Shelter is not like the stock market, and households do not behave like shrewd investors: Nobody in their right mind would accept the risk of an investment gamble if the downside were to lose one’s shelter and livelihood.
-They would form political coalitions and push for policies to protect their investment, and the collateral would be pushed down the pyramid scheme through the path of least resistance (i.e. lower social status) onto black homeowners, tenants and working poor.
-It is as if one were guaranteed a pension with regular cost-of-living adjustments to ensure your comfort in old age and the well-being of your children, but to receive the dividends, you had to throw a black family into a ditch, burn their crops and salt the earth under their feet.
+Instead, they form deflationary political coalitions and push for policies to protect their investment, and the collateral would be pushed down the pyramid scheme through the path of least resistance (i.e. lower social status) onto minority homeowners, tenants and the working poor.
+After all, if a cute house and a white picket fence in a segregated neighborhood were your only ticket to security and comfort for your loved ones, what would you do?

 Efforts to dismantle structural racism and white supremacy must include undoing the financial incentives people have to defend the status quo in their communities.
-Even well-meaning white liberals who profess support for the civil rights movement will staunchly oppose racial integration in their children’s schools and in their neighborhoods — and, it doesn’t seem like a total coincidence that they have literally bought into a retirement fund-sized roof over their head, one which steadily appreciates so long as the system remains segregated and inequitable.
+Even well-meaning white liberals who profess support for the civil rights movement might staunchly oppose racial integration in their children’s schools and in their neighborhoods — and it doesn’t seem like a total coincidence that they have literally bought into a retirement fund-sized roof over their head, one which steadily appreciates so long as the system remains segregated and inequitable.